joebrew/vilaweb/analyses/wikipedia/README.md

 Results
 =======

-The below shows the total number of language-specific Wikipedia page-views for each of the 24 people analyzed.
+The below shows the total number of language-specific Wikipedia page-views for 2018 for each of the 24 people analyzed.

 ![](figures/unnamed-chunk-4-1.png)